mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "She already has one," said Linyu.
 "That's how she found you."

 Kipnu was confused for a moment.
-"How she what?"
+"Found me?"

 "Maybe you'll be gone soon," said Linyu.
 "But I want you to have it.
 Maybe someday you'll hear my voice and remember us."